perbu/pamphlet/06-concurrency.md

 # Chapter 6: Concurrency

-Go's concurrency story: "Don't communicate by sharing memory; share memory by communicating."
-Channels and goroutines, simple mental model, data races are your problem.
+Go's concurrency story: "Don't communicate by sharing; share by communicating."
 Rust's concurrency story: "We'll make data races a compile error."

 You know concurrency.
 This chapter is about how Rust makes it safer.